ilios/user-guide/courses-and-sessions/publishing.md

 ## Publish a Course

 In the example below, all of the required fields have been entered and the Sessions have been entered and are ready to be published as well.
 Publishing a Course is in effect, finalizing it.
-If the Sessions for a Course are also published and there are Offerings to display, they will be displayed on a Student's calendar or contained within the Calendar Feed.
+If the Sessions for a Course are also published and there are Offerings or ILM's to display, these events will be displayed on a Student's calendar and will be included in the .ics Calendar Feed.

 Both **Course** and **Session** must be published in order to have the attached Offerings displayed on Student Calendars.